Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Admissible Formal Schemes

 \begin{defn} Let $G$ be a finite group, and $\X$ a locally topologically ringed space over $\S$ with a right $\S$-action of $G$.
 The {\it geometric quotient} $\X/G=(|\X/G|, \O_{\X/G}, h)$ consists of: \begin{itemize}\itemsep0.5em \item the topological space $|\X/G|\coloneqq |\X|/G$ with the quotient topology.
 We denote by $\pi:|\X| \to |\X/G|$ the natural projection. \item the sheaf of topological rings $\O_{\X/G}\coloneqq (\pi_*\O_\X)^G$ with the subspace topology. \item the morphism $h:\X/G \to \S$ defined by the pair $(h, h^{\#})$, where $h:|\X|/G \to \S$ is the unique morphism induced by $f\colon \X \to \S$ and $h^{\#}$ is the natural morphism

 that comes from $G$-invariance of $f$. \end{itemize} \end{defn}

-\begin{rmk} We note that Lemma~\ref{lemma:geometric-quotient-locally-ringed} ensures that $\X/G$ is a topologically locally ringed $\S$-space, and $\pi\colon \X \to \X/G$ is a morphism of topologically locally ringed $\S$-paces (so $\X/G \to \S$ is too).
+\begin{rmk} By construction, $\X/G$ is a topologically ringed $\S$-space, and $\pi\colon \X \to \X/G$ is a morphism of topologically ringed $\S$-spaces.
+Furthermore, Lemma~\ref{lemma:geometric-quotient-locally-ringed} ensures that $\X/G$ is a topologically {\it locally ringed} $\S$-space, and $\pi$ is a morphism of topologically {\it locally ringed} $\S$-spaces (so $\X/G \to \S$ is too).
 It is trivial to see that the pair $(\X/G, \pi)$ is a universal object in the category of $G$-invariant morphisms to topologically locally ringed $\S$-spaces. \end{rmk}

 Our main goal is to show that under some mild assumptions, $\X/G$ is an admissible formal $\S$-scheme when $\X$ is.
 We start with the case of affine formal schemes and then move to the general case.